gbisaga/devops/aws-devops-codepipeline.md

             ]
         }
     }

 - Creates a service role
+- In console
-- Each pipeline starts with specific predefined stages (not as flexible as gitlab, but after creating you can add as many stages as you want with the visual editor).
-Must have at least two stages, with EITHER a build or deployment stage (or both)
+  - Starts with specific predefined
+  - add as many stages as you want with the visual editor)
+  - Must have at least two stages, with EITHER a build or deployment stage (or both)
   - Source stage - pull code
   - Build stage - optional, can skip if no build activity is required
   - Deploy stage - deploy e.g. with CodeDeploy